Public transport like buses can get you around Penang Island reliably. And there’s even a free shuttle that goes around George Town!

 Where To Stay In Penang

-Here are our suggestions on comfortable hotels in Penang with convenient locations.
+Here are our suggestions for comfortable hotels with convenient locations.
 We’ve also included options with guest parking in case you are driving to Penang!